 Identifying potential research subjects is a key part of a successful research enterprise.
 We are the link to help our clients reach as many eligible participants as possible.
 The IDR team uses our Consent2Share program and our patient lists to support recruitment for clinical studies, connecting research teams to patients meeting unique study criteria.

 In several UF Health Physicians outpatient clinical practices, patients are asked to participate in the Consent2Share patient recruitment program.

 Consent2Share asks patients at the point of care whether they would be willing to be re-contacted in the future about participating in research studies.
 To date, over 65,000 UF Health patients have agreed to participate.
-Because of this, the IDR team can provide researchers with contact info for patients who meet their unique study criteria, and researchers can independently recruit patients via mail, phone and email.
-In addition, the IDR team can provide regular patient lists to researchers who are looking to recruit patients in outpatient practices in coordination with the patients’ care teams.
+Because of this, the IDR team can provide researchers with contact info for patients who meet their unique study criteria, and researchers can independently recruit patients via mail, phone, and email.
+In addition, the IDR team can provide regular patient lists to researchers looking to recruit patients in outpatient practices in coordination with the patients’ care teams.
 The IDR team has processes for securely sharing lists of eligible patients, such as those scheduled for an upcoming physician visit or those recently discharged.
-In some cases, these lists can be delivered on a daily basis.
+In some cases, these lists are deliverable on a daily basis.
 New sites for recruitment continue to be added to the program.

 When patients agree to participate in the program, they are consenting to: